cbuescher/elasticsearch/README.md

 #### Add an annotation

-To add an annotation, use the admin tool.
-First find the correct race timestamp by issuing `esrally list races --configuration-name=nightly`.
+To add an annotation, first find the correct race timestamp by issuing `esrally list races --configuration-name=nightly`.
 You will need to specify it as `--race-timestamp`.
 Below are examples for common cases:

 * Add an annotation for all charts for a specific nightly benchmark race: `esrally add annotation --configuration-name=nightly --race-timestamp=20170502T220213Z --message="Just a test annotation"`
 * Add an annotation for all charts of one track for a specific nightly benchmark race: `esrally add annotation --configuration-name=nightly --race-timestamp=20170502T220213Z --track=geonames --message="Just a test annotation for geonames"`